-Wow!
-Have you seen the prices of new cameras and lenses?
+Camera rentals and lens rentals are great alternatives to purchasing new equipment.
 Photography equipment is a major investment, so professionals and other advanced photographers are used to the idea of gear being expensive.
-This makes camera and lens rentals an attractive option for many photographers.
+This makes camera and lens rentals an attractive option for many amateur and beginning photographers.

 Here’s a typical scenario for many freelancer photographers: your skill level concerning a particular type of photographic assignment is more than able to fulfill the client’s (or potential client’s) needs, but in order to deliver the best images or make the job easier to get done right, you would really like to use this one particular piece of equipment.

 However, that camera, lens, or other photographic gear is out of range of your current budget.
 Or, it’s an item that you really only need for that one use and you aren’t likely to need it again.
 Both of those situations are good reasons to look into camera and lens rentals.

 Another valid reason to rent gear is to try out any new lenses or cameras that you actually are considering purchasing, but are unsure of whether it’s a good fit for you or your business.
 With the high cost of certain types of photographic gear, it makes sense to see if it really does meet your needs before sinking a lot of capital towards a purchase.

 How Much Does It Cost To Rent a Camera or Lens?